Vidya — Vancouver harp guitarist, sitar and vina amalgamator. Plays on the new hybrid instrument, never seen before.

 - Putting past to sleep

-- Call of the soul
+- Soul of the winter

-- Holly Walk (samlpe vocal)
+- Holly Walk (sample vocal)

 - Moroccan Zen (sample vocal)